 - Contaminating the sample.
 This method requires one to add other ingredients to the urine sample.
 These adulterants include eye drops, dish soaps, or even water.
 In most cases, this does not fool the drug test so much as make the results invalid.
 Chances are, the cheater will simply be tested a second time.

 Get Help at NuView Treatment Center

 If you are trying to get your loved one tested – or if you’re looking for a way to pass drug tests yourself, chances are there is a substance use disorder that requires treatment.
-NuView Treatment Center employs passionate and highly trained addiction specialists who can help you or your loved one achieve recovery from the vicious cycle.
+NuView Treatment Center, an outpatient rehab Los Angeles in California, employs passionate and highly trained addiction specialists who can help you or your loved one achieve recovery from the vicious cycle.
 Give us a call today and begin your journey toward a new, healthier, and more fulfilling lifestyle.
 Our evidence-based approach to addiction treatment is appropriate for all levels of addiction.